Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Computational experiments

 \section{Computational experiments}

-The primary objective of the computational experiments presented in this paper is to evaluate the performance of the proposed exact Hull Reformulation in comparison to \(\varepsilon\)-approximation method, which is usually used for any nonlinear constraints.
-Although the theoretical foundations of the Hull Reformulation have been developed for convex GDPs~\cite{ceriaConvexProgrammingDisjunctive1999,grossmannGeneralizedConvexDisjunctive2003}, and most existing literature concentrates on convex GDP formulations!\cite{bernalneiraConvexMixedIntegerNonlinear2024, grossmannGeneralizedConvexDisjunctive2003, grossmannGeneralizedDisjunctiveProgramming2012}, as highlighted above, Hull Reformulation is a valid approach to apply to both convex and non-convex problems.
+The primary objective of the computational experiments presented in this paper is to evaluate the performance of the proposed GEHR and CEHR (for convex problems) in comparison to \(\varepsilon\)-approximation method, which is usually used for any nonlinear constraints in HR.
+Although the theoretical foundations of HR have been developed for convex GDPs~\cite{ceriaConvexProgrammingDisjunctive1999,grossmannGeneralizedConvexDisjunctive2003}, and most existing literature concentrates on convex GDP formulations~\cite{bernalneiraConvexMixedintegerNonlinear2024, grossmannGeneralizedConvexDisjunctive2003, grossmannGeneralizedDisjunctiveProgramming2012}, as highlighted above, HR is a valid approach to apply to both convex and non-convex problems.
 Consequently, this study investigates both convex and non-convex GDPs to provide a comprehensive comparison.

-The existing literature on non-convex GDPs proposes convexifying the constraints within each disjunct prior to applying techniques such as Hull Reformulation or Big-M to obtain a convex MINLP~\cite{ruizGlobalOptimizationNonconvex2017}.
-However, to the best of our knowledge, no prior work has conducted a comparative analysis between the direct application of the Hull Reformulation and initial constraint convexification.
-This represents a compelling direction for future research, although it lies beyond the scope of this paper.
-Similarly, a thorough discussion of the advantages and disadvantages of alternative reformulation methods, such as the Big-M and Binary Multiplication approaches, compared to the Hull Reformulation, especially for non-convex problems, is reserved for future studies.
-However, the performance results are presented here to provide a comprehensive context.
+The existing literature on non-convex GDPs proposes convexifying the constraints within each disjunct prior to applying techniques developed for convex GDPs, such as HR or Big-M, to obtain a convex MINLP~\cite{ruizGlobalOptimizationNonconvex2017, trespalaciosCuttingPlanesImproved2016}.
+A comparison between this approach and the direct application of HR or Big-M reformulation to non-convex MINLPs represents a compelling direction for future research, although it lies beyond the scope of this paper.

+Similarly, a detailed assessment of the relative advantages and disadvantages of alternative reformulation strategies, such as Big-M or Binary Multiplication, compared to HR, particularly in the context of nonconvex problems, is deferred to future studies.
+Performance results for the non-hull reformulations (Big-M and Binary Multiplication) are reported as obtained directly from \texttt{Pyomo.GDP} (i.e., without Big-M parameter tuning)~\cite{chenPyomoGDPEcosystemLogic2022}.
+These results are included solely to provide a broader context.
+We emphasize that a comprehensive comparison of the proposed hull reformulations with other reformulation methods is not the objective of this work.